Matt3164/matt3164.github.io/notebooks_md/How_to_freeze_function_arguments.md

 # How to freeze function arguments using partial

 `partial` is used to freeze some arguments of a function.
-It is extremely useful for functionnal programming

 ```python